stephyspiccoli/dog-rescue-pattern-library/patterns/banner/README.md

-The banner appears after the navigation and it will contain a call to action button where users can imediately go to the adoptions page on the website.
+The banner appears after the navigation and it will contain a call to action button where users can immediately go to the adoptions page on the website.
 The banner will contain a picture as a background with an overlay.